CSMS API Specifications

 Dreev can send charging commands to the CSMS in real time after each optimization.

-If it is not possible to allow Dreev → CSMS calls for security reasons, Dreev also provides an API that allows the CSMS to poll the latest charging commands.
+If it is not possible to allow Dreev-to-CSMS communication for security reasons, Dreev also provides a "pull" API that allows the CSMS to poll the latest charging commands.

 If the CSMS architecture cannot react in real-time to OCPP messages, it is possible to trigger periodic batch processing to extract the accumulated OCPP data and send it to the Dreev API.